Sir Robert Arbuthnot, 4th Baronet

-Rear-Admiral Sir Robert Keith Arbuthnot, 4th Baronet, (23 March 1864 – 31 May 1916) was a Royal Navy officer during the First World War.
+Rear-Admiral Sir Robert Keith Arbuthnot, 4th Baronet, (23 March 1864 – 31 May 1916) was a British Royal Navy officer during the First World War.
 He was killed at the Battle of Jutland, when the cruiser squadron he commanded came under heavy fire after a bold but ill-judged attack on the German battle fleet.

 Background

 Born in Alderminster to Major Sir William Arbuthnot, 3rd Baronet and Alice Margaret Tompson, he succeeded to his father's baronetcy on 5 June 1889.
 In 1904, he was appointed a Member of the Royal Victorian Order.

 Arbuthnot had been a rugby three-quarter back who captained the United Service team and played for Hampshire.
 He was a boxing champion, who after dinner might bring out boxing gloves and spar with his guests.
 On one occasion when two sailors were found to be seeking revenge for a punishment, he issued them with boxing gloves and proceeded to take on and knock down the pair.
 On another occasion when three of his men launched a surprise attack against him while ashore, two had to be taken away to hospital.
 He was 'almost certainly the only [admiral] who could be seen on the quarterdeck of the flagship doing three grand circles in succession on the horizontal bar'.
 An interfleet cross-country race was called "The Arbuthnot Trophy".